iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Intro.md

 For example: $\partial[f(Ax + b, u)|u](x_+)$ means taking the derivative of $f$ wrt to $u$ and fixing $x$ to be a constant at the point $x^+$.
 This notation is adopted by me because it's much clearer compare to some of the textbooks out there.

 ---
-### **Cousin Concept: Variational Directional Derivatives**
+### **Cousin Concepts**

-For more about directional derivatives, the cousin concepts of subgradient, see [[Convex Directional Derivatives]] for more information about G-derivatives for convex functions, see [[Variational Subderivatives Definitions]] for more about the variational extensions for directional derivatives.
+- See [Convex Directional Derivatives](Convex%20Directional%20Derivatives.md) for directional derivatives on convex functions.
+- [Convex Subgradient](Convex%20Subgradient.md) for more information about subgradient on a convex function.

 ---
 ### **Comments**

 The introduction is done.
-Visit [[Subgradient Central Hub]] for all the things related to this concept.
+Visit [Subgradient Central Hub](Subgradient%20Central%20Hub.md) for all the things related to this concept.